lucatacconi/crunz-ui/.github/README.md

 ```
 This will install Crunz-ui and all required dependencies.

+There is no need to set a long time in PHP max_execution_time property in your php.ini: Crunz performs tasks as if they were run from the console.
+When running PHP from the command line the default setting is 0 therefore without time limits

 Cruz-ui can be installed in two ways: it can work using the Crunz embedded in the packages or using the tasks and configurations of Crunz previously installed on the user's system.

 If you have never used Crunz before or want to use the Crunz integrated into the packages, refer to the section [Never used Crunz before](#Never-used-Crunz-before).
 If you want to use Cruz-ui on a version of Crunz previously installed on the user's systems, refer to the section [Usage on a previous installation of Crunz](#Usage-on-a-previous-installation-of-Crunz).

-There is no need to set a long time in PHP max_execution_time property: Crunz performs tasks as if they were run from the console.
-When running PHP from the command line the default setting is 0 therefore without time limits

-> :information_source: ***In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.
+In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.
 You can set the parameter CHECK_PHP_TASKS_SYNTAX to false o inhibit syntax checking.
-Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces***
+Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces

 Crunz-ui can also be used with Xampp.
 However, it is necessary to create a symbolic link of the Xampp's PHP in your system executables folder:
 ```
 sudo ln -s /opt/lampp/bin/php /usr/bin/
 ```

-> :information_source: Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'.
-Check the [FAQ](FAQ.md) to solve the problem
+Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'.
+Check [FAQ](FAQ.md) to solve the problem.

 ### Never used Crunz before